Responsible gambling – help & advice

 Gamban

 Gamban is a tried and tested, affordable piece of software that can be installed on Android and iOS devices.
-This feature blocks access to thousands of gambling websites as well as provide resources to those struggling with problem gambling.
+This feature blocks access to thousands of gambling websites as well as providing resources to those struggling with problem gambling.
 There’s a monthly cool off subscription and an annual exclusion subscription.
-Players can access a 7 free day trial at any time.
+Players can access a free 7-day trial at any time.

 Website: www.gamban.com